Institutional racism in the Metropolitan Police: Response

-In June 2022 the Mayor of London, Sadiq Khan, said that there was evidence of "systemic sexism, racism, homophobia, discrimination, misogyny" in the Met; he accepted that there are "dedicated, decent, brave officers" as well.
-Khan said he felt that the new Police Commissioner would need to restore confidence in London police.
-Khan accepted that London crime figures are going down.
-The Met has been put into special measures by HMICFRS.

-The Home Secretary, Priti Patel, said the Met was not getting "the basics right. (...)
-The process to recruit a new commissioner is well under way and I have made clear that the successful candidate must demonstrate sustained improvements in the Met Police in order to regain public trust both in London and across the country.
-The new commissioner will need to deliver on the public's priorities for the police – making our streets safer, bearing down on crime and bringing more criminals to justice, while continuing to recruit thousands of new officers to protect local communities."
+In June 2015, the Metropolitan Police Commissioner, Sir Bernard Hogan-Howe, said there was "some justification" in claims that the Metropolitan Police Service is "institutionally racist":

+I have always said if other people think we are institutionally racist then we are.
+It is no good me saying we are not and then saying you must believe me, it's nonsense, if they believe that.
+I think it is a label but in some sense there is a truth there for some people You're very much more likely to be stopped and searched if you're a young black man.
+I can't explain that fully.
+I can give you reasons but I can't fully explain it.
+So there is some justification I think in some ways society is institutionally racist.
+We see lack of representation in many fields, of which the police are one.

-The Inspectorate has "systemic concerns" over the Met, including its inadequate response to emergency calls, "barely adequate" recording of crime and child abuse referrals developing a backlog.
+In 2022, HMICFRS expressed "systemic concerns" over the Met, including its inadequate response to emergency calls, "barely adequate" recording of crime and child abuse referrals developing a backlog.
 A letter from the watchdog to the Met said failures worsened due to the young and inexperienced recruits brought in as an element of the national move to replace thousands of experienced officers cut as part of austerity measures.
 Matt Parr of the Inspectorate wrote to Sir Stephen House that the inspectors had had "substantial and persistent concerns" about the Met "for a considerable time".
 The concerns included the Met's approach to tackling corruption which the letter said was "fundamentally flawed" and "not fit for purpose".

+In June of that year, the Mayor of London, Sadiq Khan, said that there was evidence of "systemic sexism, racism, homophobia, discrimination, misogyny" in the Met; he accepted that there are "dedicated, decent, brave officers" as well.
+Khan said he felt that the new Police Commissioner would need to restore confidence in London police.
+Khan accepted that London crime figures are going down.
+The Home Secretary, Priti Patel, said the Met was not getting "the basics right" and started the process of recruiting a new Commissioner.
+HMICFRS special measures lasted until 2025.

-In August 2022, the Met started legal proceedings against Parm Sandhu, a former senior officer who has published a book including allegations of 'racial and gender discrimination' against her by the Met.
+In August 2022, the Met started legal proceedings against Parm Sandhu, a former senior officer who has published a book including allegations of racial and gender discrimination against her by the Met.
 The Met's claim is that Sandhu has breached a non-disclosure agreement which was part of a settlement agreement between Sandhu and the Met.